coryarcangel/Cookery/README.md

     800,history3.txt

 This file will apply history1.txt to frames 1-199.
 Then from frame 200-799, history2.txt will be applied with decreasing strength, while history3.txt will be applied with increasing strength.
-This achieves a keyframe-like effect.
+This achieves a keyframe-like effect (!!!!!!!)
 Then history3.txt will be applied from frame 800 to the final frame.

     cook -d ./director -fr 60 -o video-output vid.mp4